daqnext/simple_server_template/README.md

 # simple_server_template
 # fast! easy! clean!

-### we use js not ts in this project as fast coding is the first thing
+#### we use js not ts in this project as fast coding is the first thing
-### we use flat mode to replace injection mode as easy coding|reading|decoupling is the first thing
+#### we use flat mode to replace injection mode as simplicity|reading|decoupling is first priority
-### we don't use ORM library in this project for fast coding
+#### we don't use ORM library in this project for fast coding
-### we use node cluster to replace pm2 for efficiency and simplicity
+#### we use node cluster to replace pm2 for efficiency and simplicity